Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Statistics show that one in four Americans will become temporarily disabled at some point in their careers and will be forced to take time off work.
+Statistics show that one in four Americans will become temporarily disabled at some point in their careers and will have to take time off work.
 While many businesses offer disability policies to their employees, self-employed individuals don’t have that luxury.
 However, you can still purchase an individual disability insurance policy.

 Can I get disability insurance if I’m self-employed?